greyversarex/Nazorat/replit.md

-# Systemi Darkhostho - Request Management System
+# Nazorat - Request Management System

 ## Overview
 A Progressive Web Application (PWA) for managing citizen requests/tickets.
 Built with Python Flask, SQLAlchemy, and Bootstrap 5.
 The interface is fully localized in Tajik language.